torchbox/k8s-ts-ingress/docs/annotations.md

   request path matched by the Ingress `path` attribute will be replaced with this string.
 This has no effect on an Ingress without a `path` set.

-* `ingress.kubernetes.io/app-root`: if set to a path prefix, and the request URI does not begin with that prefix, then a redirect will be returned to this path.
+* `ingress.kubernetes.io/app-root`: if set to a path, requests for `/` will be redirected to this path.
 This can be used for applications which sit in a subdirectory rather than at the root.

 * `ingress.kubernetes.io/follow-redirects`: if `"true"`, Traffic Server will follow 3xx redirect responses and serve the final response to the client.